 v.
-6-8: 6 Seeing Jesus from a distance, he ran up and bowed down before Him; 7 and shouting with a loud voice, he said, "What business do we have with each other, Jesus, Son of the Most High God?
+6-8: Seeing Jesus from a distance, he ran up and bowed down before Him; and shouting with a loud voice, he \said, "What business do You have with me, Jesus, Son of the Most High God?
 I implore You by God, do not torment me!"
-8 For He had been saying to him, "Come out of the man, you unclean spirit!"
+For He had already been saying to him, "Come out of the man, you unclean spirit!"

 Please note here what's really happening.
-Seeing Jesus from a distance, the man runs up to Jesus whom he has never met before, bows down before Him, and declares with a loud voice who Jesus is: Son of the Most High God (Messiah).
-The man from a distance knew who Jesus was, recognized Him in public, and worshiped Him.
+Seeing Jesus from a distance, the man ran up to Jesus whom he has never met before, bowed down before Him, and declared with a loud voice who Jesus was: Son of the Most High God (the Messiah).
+Let me repeat.
+From a distance, the man knew who Jesus was, recognized Him in public, and worshiped Him.
 This is the spiritual reality.
-Every spirit knows who Jesus is.
-And, they bow down and worship Jesus the Messiah.
+In the spirit realm, every spirit knows who Jesus is.
+And they bow down and worship Jesus the Messiah.
+At the name of Jesus EVERY KNEE WILL BOW, of those who are in heaven and on earth and under the earth (Philippians 2:10).
 Likewise, even today, the unclean spirits recognize Christ in us right away.
 In the presence of Jesus, they have no other option but to worship and obey Him.
-E.g. A friend of mine was recognized by a shaman as the one who has the Greater Spirit in him.
+E.g., A Christian man in Korea was recognized by a shaman as the one who had the Greater Spirit (Holy Spirit) in him than the evil spirit she worshiped.

 Listen one more time to the man's cry (v.
-7): "What business do we have with each other, Jesus, Son of the Most High God?
+7): and shouting with a loud voice, he \said, "What business do You have with me, Jesus, Son of the Most High God?
 I implore You by God, do not torment me!"

-He is crying out in agony, Jesus, why did you come here?
+He wasn't saying it softly, was he?
+Rather, he was crying aloud in agony, Jesus, why did you come here?
 Stop tormenting me.
 Please leave me alone.
-By the way, have you noticed that the words from the mouth of the mad man were not exactly his own words?
-They were the words of the unclean spirits who screamed out their frustration from their unhappy encounter with Jesus.
-In the presence of Jesus the Holy One of God, the evil spirits shudder and are tormented.
+That kind of cry only comes from someone who is being tortured!
+By the way, have you noticed that the words from the mouth of the man were not exactly his own words?
+They were the words of the unclean spirits in him who screamed out their frustration from their unhappy encounter with Jesus.
+In the presence of Jesus, the Holy One of God, the evil spirits shudder and are tormented.

-V. 9: 9 And He was asking him, "What is your name?"
-And he said to Him, "My name is Legion; for we are many."
+V. 9: And He was asking him, "What is your name?"
+And he \said to Him, "My name is Legion; for we are many."

 Interesting.
 When Jesus asked what his name was, the man didn't give his personal name such as Jacob or John.
-Rather, the spirit inside of him taking over the tongue of the man and answered, "My name is Legion, for we are many."
+Rather, the spirits inside of him taking over the tongue of the man and answered, "My name is Legion, for we are many."

-A little knowledge on the Roman army system would help here.
+A little knowledge on an actual legion, the Roman army unit, would help here.
 A legion consists of 10 cohorts.
 One cohort is made of six centuries.
-One century had 100 infantry men (e.g. centurion is an officer in charge of the century).
+One century had 100 infantry men (e.g., centurion is an officer in charge of the century).
 So, a legion has 6,000 infantry men.
 So, thousands of demons dwelt in that man.
-They are many.
+That many!
 Don't be surprised with the fact that one person can have more than one unclean spirit in him/her.
-For instance, Mary of Magdalene had seven demons in her before Jesus cast them out (Mark 16:9, Luke 8:2).
+For instance, Mary Magdalene had seven demons in her before Jesus cast them out (Mark 16:9, Luke 8:2).